L0wenn/Umi/README.md

+# THE PROJECT IS ABANDONED.
+IF YOU'RE GONNA USE THIS CODE, TAKE A NOTE THAT THE IT MIGHT NOT WORK DEPENDING ON DISCORD API CHANGES

 # Mint
 Mint is a Discord bot made out of pure curiosity about programming around 2-3 years ago.
 As a revived project, Mint is now ready to serve in providing moderation, fun and social features!